Interactions Of Antinicotinic Acetylcholine Receptor Antibodies With Rat Brain And Muscle Antigenic Determinants

 Digital Object Identifier (DOI)

 Lukas, Ronald J., "Interactions Of Antinicotinic Acetylcholine Receptor Antibodies With Rat Brain And Muscle Antigenic Determinants" (1986).
-Neurobiology.
+Translational Neuroscience.
 237.